-CCS Destination Eastern is a joint admissions program for academically eligible students who want to earn the first two years of a four-year degree at SCC, SFCC or an off-campus education center, then transfer to Eastern Washington University (EWU) to complete their bachelor's degree.
-Students enrolled in this program receive specialized joint counseling and advising, quarterly transcript evaluation and registration as an incoming junior at EWU upon completion of the AA-DTA degree.
+CCS Destination Eastern is a joint admissions program for students who want to earn the first two years of a four-year degree at SCC or SFCC, then transfer to Eastern Washington University (EWU) to complete their bachelor's degree.
+Students enrolled in this program receive counseling and advising, guarterly transcript evaluation and registration as an incoming junior at EWU upon completion of the AA-DTA degree.